RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Fix bug: deleting a file while it was selected caused it to reappear in the file browser.

 ## Plans/TODO

 ### Bugs
-* Deleting a selected file causes it to stay displayed, even after refreshing, as long as it's selected.
 * There's a gap between the base of the mini and the stand.
 * Fog of War should not be ruined by changing the underlying map's grid dimensions.
 * I have GM-like menu options on Throg mini on Scott's Chuul tabletop?